m-ewura/TechRandom/docs/what_is_cloud.md

    2. Cloud computing - ability to deliver on demand computing services over the internet on a pay as you go basis.
 Files are saved and managed in cloud / (overtheinternet)

    3. Types

       * Deployment model:
          * Public: access to anyone eg. bus transportation.
 It is made available to public over the internet and owned by cloud provider eg. AWS, MS Azure, IBM's Blue Cloud, Sun Cloud
-    > _dedicated to two/more orgs = multitenancy_<br>
-    > Also, an org can have multiple public clouds i.e. renting spaces from different landlords.<br>
+         > _dedicated to two/more orgs = multitenancy_<br> Also, an org can have multiple public clouds i.e. renting spaces from different landlords.
          * Hybrid: pay for use only when needed eg. rent a taxi.
 Eg. some agencies might use prite cloud for secure info and public to share datasets with public
-    > _an org can have both by apportioning their services or all services on private and backup on public_<br>
+         > _an org can have both by apportioning their services or all services on private and backup on public_

          * Private: owned by single person eg. car owner.
 It is exclusively operated by a single org. and can be managed by the org / 3rd party and may exist on / off premise eg. AWS, VMware

        * Service Model:
          * IaaS - Infastructure if buz needs vm | Users:  IT admins
          > _building on a lease land_

          * PaaS - Platform if buz needs a platform for building software products |Users: software devs
          > _renting equipments to build_

          * SaaS - Software if buz doesnt need to maintain any IT equipment(accessed w/ username & pwd) | Users: end users
          * Serverless - Provide backend services on an as-used basis
          > _pay for a sevice only when needed = multitenancy_

-> What you'll manage in a service model
+         __What you'll manage in a service model__
          > * Applications - IaaS, PaaS
          > * Data - IaaS, PaaS
          > * Runtime - IaaS
          > * Middleware - IaaS
          > * OS - IaaS
          > * Virtualization
          > * Servers
          > * Storage
          > * Networking

    4. Cloud Providers
       * AWS - IaaS, PaaS, SaaS.
 Services can be used to create, deploy any type of app in the cloud, uses pay-for-what-you-use subscription | Amazon